sagiodev/stable-video-diffusion-img2vid/README.md

 Works on free Colab.

+## Advanced options
+- Increase `motion bucket id` to increase the motion in the video.
+- Fix the random as a positive integer to generate the same video.

 ## Known issues
 The notebook may crash after a few generations when NOT using the high RAM setting.
 (Such as in the Free Colab runtime.)